Miranda July: Other art projects

 In 2014, July created Somebody, an iOS app which allows users to compose a message to be delivered to someone else in-person, or to deliver someone else's message in-person.
-When you send your friend a message through Somebody, it goes – not to your friend – but to the Somebody user nearest your friend.
-This person (likely a stranger) delivers the message verbally, acting as your stand-in.
-Somebody is a far-reaching public art project that incites performance and twists our love of avatars and outsourcing – every relationship becomes a three-way.
+When a user sends their friend a message through Somebody, it goes not to the friend but to the Somebody user nearest to the friend.
+This person (likely a stranger) delivers the message verbally, acting as a stand-in.
 The project was funded by Miu Miu.
 The app closed on October 31, 2015.

-In 2019, July created an Instagram series with Margaret Qualley entitled "Hazion."
-The series depicted July and Qualley mediating a strained relationship over FaceTime recordings and text conversations.
-It also included appearances by Jaden Smith, suggesting a Hazion Circle ritual, and Sharon Van Etten writing a song for them.
+In 2019, July created an Instagram series starring herself and Margaret Qualley.
+The series depicted July and Qualley mediating a strained relationship over FaceTime videos and text conversations.
+It also included appearances by Jaden Smith, the suggestion of a "Hazion Circle" ritual, and Sharon Van Etten writing a song for them.

-In 2022 July collaborated with Mack Books to create Services, a limited edition book/sculpture composed of photographs and texts between July and Jay Benedicto, a trans woman living in the Philippines who offered services to increase the readership of self-published authors.
-The first six months of July and Benedicto's correspondence, which coincided with the first six months of North American lockdowns in response to the COVID-19 pandemic, were published in the book.
+In 2022, July collaborated with Mack Books to create Services, a limited edition book sculpture composed of photographs and texts between July and Richie Jay Benedicto, a trans woman living in the Philippines who offered services to increase the readership of self-published authors.
+The first six months of July and Benedicto's correspondence, which coincided with the first six months of COVID-19 lockdowns in the United States, were published in the book.
 Only 25 copies were made available for sale.

-For its fall 2024 campaign, Prada worked with July on "Now That We're Here", a photo series featuring stars like Hunter Schafer, Letitia Wright, Damson Idris, Harris Dickinson and Ma Yili who encourage people to call into a hotline where they can interact with pre-recorded scripts recorded by July herself.
+For its fall 2024 campaign, Prada worked with July on "Now That We're Here", a photo series featuring Hunter Schafer, Letitia Wright, Damson Idris, Harris Dickinson, Ma Yili, and others encouraging people to call into a hotline where they could interact with pre-recorded scripts recorded by July.

 Writing

-Her short story The Boy from Lam Kien was published in 2005 by Cloverfield Press, as a special-edition book with illustration by Elinor Nissley and Emma Hedditch.
-Another short story, Something That Needs Nothing, was published in the following year by The New Yorker.
+July's short story "The Boy from Lam Kien" was published in 2005 by Cloverfield Press as a limited-edition chapbook.
+Another short story, "Something That Needs Nothing", was published in the following year by The New Yorker.